DeathFishAtEase/Ares-docs/new/warheads/general.rst

   (:value:`EVA_OreMinerUnderAttack`).
 No other EVA messages are suppressed.
 For example, if a warhead's purpose is to spread ore dealing damage as a side effect only you can use :tag:`Malicious=no` to disable unreasonable EVA attack warnings for ore miners.
+EMP warheads also respect this setting.
 Defaults to :value:`yes`.

 .. versionadded:: 0.2
+.. versionchanged:: 3.0

 Prevent scattering